What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Early retirement will mean walking and biking more in our future hometown.

-What if passionate work leads to more money?
+What if passion work leads to more money?

 But what if we end up making money in early retirement besides the passive income from our portfolio?